pingcap/docs/reference/tools/tiup/package-component.md

 ## Usage example: Add the `Hello World` component

-This section introduces the development and packaging of the `Hello World` component.
+This section introduces the development and packaging process of the `Hello World` component.
 The only function of this component is to output the content of its configuration file.
 The content is "Hello World".

-For simplicity, use the bash script to develop this component.
-The following are the detailed instructions:
+To make it simple, the bash script is used to develop this component.
+See the following steps for details:

-1. Create the configuration file for the `Hello World` component.
-The content is "Hello World".
+1. Create the configuration file of the `Hello World` component.
+The content of this file is "Hello World".

     {{< copyable "shell-regular" >}}